NetworkBlockDevice/nbd/doc/proto.md

     A write request.
 Length and offset define the location and amount of data to be written.
 The client MUST follow the request header with *length* number of bytes to be written to the device.
+The client SHOULD NOT request a write length of 0; the behavior of a server on such a request is unspecified although the server SHOULD NOT disconnect.

     The server MUST write the data to disk, and then send the reply message.
 The server MAY send the reply message before the data has